Author: Future Manager Research Center

 In an era in which globalization is no longer a utopia and in which societies can count on the shortening of distances made possible by technological innovations, companies have the possibility (if not the obligation) to open their horizons to a global level.

 A company that feels the need to emerge and expand its influence cannot act solely and exclusively on the internal market.
-However, diving into the world of the international market leads to the realization that, however deep the political divisions between different countries, corporate operations continue to spread around the world and executives have yet to understand how to manage them efficiently and correctly.
+However, diving into the world of the international market is an important decision.
+Furthermore, as deep as the political divisions among different countries might be, corporate operations continue to spread around the world and executives have to understand how to manage them efficiently and correctly.

 What is taken for granted is that to close a contract you need to know how to negotiate and knowing how to do it at international level is an art.
 Obviously, there is no single approach to negotiation, since each situation differs from another for a variety of reasons.

 It is necessary to be able to manage cultural differences, which if underestimated could result in a failed negotiation.
 In addition to the primary obstacle, that is the linguistic gap, there are general principles that govern cross-border negotiations.
 At the local level there is not such a great need to deepen the knowledge of one’s interlocutor, something that cannot be said when “playing an away match” with rules different from one’s own.
 It is essential that the international negotiator is familiar with the cultural and behavioral norms of his interlocutor, norms which vary from country to country and can be generalized.